Rate-optimal Design for Anytime Best Arm Identification: Experiments

 \subsection{Simulation results: Real-world datasets}

 We further create instance $\bP$ based on two real-world datasets.
-The Open Bandit Dataset \citep{SaitoOBP} is a real-world logged bandit dataset collected a fashion e-commerce platform.
-The Movielens 1M dataset \citep{movielens1m} a dataset that includes anonymous ratings of popular movies.
-The details of the datasets are in Appendix \ref{tab:realworld_instances}.
+The Open Bandit Dataset \citep{SaitoOBP} is a real-world logged bandit dataset collected from a fashion e-commerce platform.
+The Movielens 1M dataset \citep{movielens1m} is a dataset that includes anonymous ratings of popular movies.
+Details of the datasets are in Appendix \ref{tab:realworld_instances}.

 Figure \ref{fig:two_plots} shows the results of the algorithms on real-world datasets.
 Tracking and AlmostTracking outperform anytime algorithms (DSH and DSR) as well as non-anytime algorithms (SR, and SH).
-The only exception is CR, which performs as well as our algorithms in the Movielens 1M dataset.
+The only exception is CR, which performs comparably to our algorithms in the Movielens 1M dataset.
 CR does not perform well in Open Bandit Dataset, which we elaborate in the section \ref{subsec:kyoungseok_cr}.